kellyjonbrazil/microsim/README.md

 ## StatsD Statistics

-By configuring the `STATSD_HOST` an the optional `STATSD_PORT` (default port is UDP/8215) parameter the client and server will send regular request, response, attack, and error stats to the StatsD server for aggregation and graphing.
+By configuring the `STATSD_HOST` an the optional `STATSD_PORT` (default UDP port is `8125`) parameter the client and server will send regular request, response, attack, and error stats to the StatsD server for aggregation and graphing.